Amazing Green Tea Health Benefits

 Promotes heart health / Prevents heart disease

 Research shows that drinking Green tea daily reduces the risk of cardiovascular disease.
-In fact, the heart attack chances are reduced due to lowered cholesterol and improved blood circulation.
+In fact, the risk of a heart attack is reduced due to lower cholesterol and improved blood circulation.

 Reduces risk of stroke

-A comprehensive Japanese study showed drinking daily four cups of Green tea lowered the risk of stroke by about 20 percent.
-This study involved 82,369 men and women, lasting 13 years! <In research, this is called a longitudinal study.
+comprehensive Japanese study showed that drinking four cups of Green tea daily lowered the risk of stroke by about 20 percent.
+This study involved 82,369 men and women and lasted 13 years! <In research, this is called a longitudinal study.
 Wow!>

 Improves insulin sensitivity